findy-network/findy-network.github.io/content/en/blog/problems-with-did/index.md

    implement it, you notice that there are no network layers to help you to hide abstractions.
 Could we have [OSI layer](https://www.networkworld.com/article/3239677/the-osi-model-explained-and-how-to-easily-remember-its-7-layers.html) mappings or similar at least?
-(Please see the chapter [Missing Layer - Fixing The Internet](#missing-layer---fixing-the-internet))
+(Please see the chapter [The Missing Layer - Fixing The Internet](#the-missing-layer---fixing-the-internet))

 5. Many performance red flags pop up when you start to engineer the implementation.
 Just think about [tail